Wagyx/SnowmanPolycubeGenerator/Readme.md

 # Polyomino Generator in C

 A 2D polyomino generator based on [this repository](https://github.com/snowmanam2/SnowmanPolycubeGenerator).
 This version is using the exact same logic but was made to work a dimension lower where cubes are replaced by squares.
+Please check the [A000988](https://oeis.org/A000988) sequence on the OEIS website to take a look at a more proper definition, the enumeration results and main references on the topic.

 ## Compiling